 - All records are an additional $18 for each additional copy requested that day

 - OUR OFFICE DOES NOT ACCEPT CASH.
-PAYMENTS MUST BE MADE BY CHECK, MONEY ORDER, DEBIT, OR CREDIT CARD.
+PAYMENTS MUST BE MADE BY CHECK, MONEY ORDER, OR DEBIT OR CREDIT CARD.

 - CHECKS AND MONEY ORDERS SHOULD BE MADE PAYABLE TO THE “CITY OF PROVIDENCE”

-If both people live in Rhode Island, apply for a marriage license at the city or town hall where either person lives.
+If both people live in Rhode Island, you can apply for a marriage license at the city or town hall where either person lives.

 - If only one person lives in Rhode Island, apply for a marriage license from the city or town hall where the Rhode Islander lives.

 - If neither person lives in Rhode Island, apply for a marriage license from the clerks’ office in the city or town where the marriage ceremony will be performed.

 What if I do not have a photo ID?